 Her first chapter book – Fever on the Forgotten Coast – is out on submission, as is her first women’s fiction book, The 500 Year Flood.

-Over the winter of 2021-22, with the support of a Canada Council Creation Grant, she will return to her creative nonfiction book trauma, family, and the largest Indian Hospital in Canada.
+In 2022, with the support of a Canada Council Creation Grant and Access Copyright Professional Development Grant, she will return to her creative nonfiction book about trauma, family, and the largest Indian Hospital in Canada.

 If you’re looking for a sharp-eyed cheerleader to help you with editing and coaching, Danielle will help you through the writing and publishing journey with empathy and encouragement.
 Please contact her directly to discuss working together.

 Daphne, a mother of four girls has worked with individuals with special needs for over 16 years.
 Her first novel, Maxed Out was a nominee for the 2013 Best Quick Read by the American Library Association.
 Before having children she volunteered on the Adult Help Phone in Halifax which provided her with the ability to use the Kids Help Phone in Maxed Out.
 She loves spreading the word about this amazing service that they provide for kids in Canada.
 She is very comfortable working with kids and will put people at ease very quickly.
 Her second YA novel, Jacob’s Landing, 2016- 2017 Hackmatack Nominee and a 2016 Silver Birch finalist is published by Nimbus.
 Her third novel, Camped Out sequel to Maxed Out) will be published by Orca in the fall of 2017.
 She has a Bachelor of Child Studies from Mt St Vincent University.

 Darcy Rhyno writes novels, short stories, plays, non-fiction (travel, science, health, people profiles).
 His latest book is a memoir about life in post-communist Eastern Europe.